fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 ## Install FusionExport Node.js client

-Now that we have set up the project skeleton, to install FusionExport Node.js client run the following command:
+Now that we have set up the project skeleton, to install the FusionExport Node.js client, run the following command:

 ```bash
 $ npm install fusionexport-node --save